Rheumatoid Arthritis Awareness Day

-Rheumatoid disease (RD), also known as rheumatoid arthritis (RA), is an autoimmune condition in which the body's immune system attacks and damages the linings of its own joints, causing inflammation, joint stiffness, swelling, and pain.
+Rheumatoid arthritis (RA) is an autoimmune condition in which the body's immune system attacks and damages the linings of its own joints, causing inflammation, joint stiffness, swelling, and pain.
 People all over the world are affected by RA.
 In India, the prevalence is estimated to be 0.7%, with approximately 10 lakh people suffering from this type of arthritis.
-Osteoarthritis differs completely from RA.
 Although men can be affected, it is much more common in women due to hormonal imbalances or changes they experience.
 If untreated, RA can cause cartilage and bone damage, causing joints to shift out of place and, in some cases, become permanently deformed.
-Join hands and spread awareness on this rheumatoid arthritis awareness day.
+Let's Join hands and spread Awareness on this rheumatoid arthritis awareness day.

 Origin Of The Disease